Bluzelle (BLZ) Price Tops $0.24

-Bluzelle (BLZ) traded up 1.8% against the US dollar during the twenty-four hour period ending at 7:00 AM Eastern on November 18th.
-In the last seven days, Bluzelle has traded down 8.6% against the US dollar.
-One Bluzelle token can now be bought for $0.24 or 0.00000647 BTC on cryptocurrency exchanges.
-Bluzelle has a total market capitalization of $100.52 million and approximately $13.28 million worth of Bluzelle was traded on exchanges in the last day.
+Bluzelle (BLZ) traded down 0.8% against the US dollar during the 1-day period ending at 11:00 AM ET on November 19th.
+One Bluzelle token can now be bought for approximately $0.24 or 0.00000657 BTC on exchanges.
+Bluzelle has a market cap of $102.64 million and approximately $4.81 million worth of Bluzelle was traded on exchanges in the last 24 hours.
+During the last week, Bluzelle has traded down 4.8% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.